rdegges/django-twilio/docs/source/decorators.rst

 Decorators
 ==========

-One of django-twilio's key features is making it easy to build twilio views for your project, and avoid nasty boilerplate code.
+One of the key features of django-twilio is making it easy to build twilio views for your project, and avoid nasty boilerplate code.
 Let's take a look!

 All-In-One Decorator